Susan Larsen Education

 Whether you are creating a software licensing agreement for the first time, or have a previous agreement that may need updating, a knowledgeable and experienced software lawyer can assist you with that process.
-Susan Larsen has many years of software licensing experience and has taught Software Licensing for the Colorado Bar Association.
+Susan Larsen, an experienced software licensing attorney, has many years of software licensing experience and has taught Software Licensing for the Colorado Bar Association.

-Software licenses may be a demo, an eval, ‘educational use only’, hand held, beta development, or a full product license, which could be a stand-alone agreement or it may be issued in conjunction with a services agreement, it may contain a hardware lease or purchase component, there may be a maintenance and support agreement component, or any one of a number of flow down, or up, additional provisions, terms, conditions, agreements, or restrictions that are all part of the license issued and must be complied with.
-Each of the individual components of any license has advantages and disadvantages to be negotiated around in a manner that each party’s needs are best met, if your goal is a good, mutually beneficial working relationship for years to come, a concept of critical importance in strategic source situations.
+Software licenses may be a demo, an eval, ‘educational use only’, hand held, beta development, or a full product license, which could be a stand-alone agreement or it may be issued in conjunction with a services agreement, it may contain a hardware lease or purchase component, there may be a maintenance and support agreement component, or any one of a number of flow down additional provisions, terms, conditions, agreements, or restrictions that are all part of the license issued and must be complied with.
+Not every software program, or company structure, is best suited for SaaS delivery.
+Each of the individual components of any software license has advantages and disadvantages to be negotiated around in a manner that each party’s needs are best met, if your goal is a good, mutually beneficial working relationship for years to come, a concept of critical importance in strategic source situations.

 The software license could be issued by length of time, number of seats, floating users, or enterprise-wide.
 Some licenses are still perpetual, and while subscription has grown exponentially, term licenses still seem to be favored by many.